critto-bg/ImprovedAnvil/ImprovedAnvil/Improved Anvil_readme.txt

    excellent tools.

 12- Thanks to the authors of Sword and Fist mod for insights and useful knowledge on how to deal with peculiarities of
-    the monk's fist implementation in BG2 ToB
+    the monk's fist implementation in BG2 ToB.